Comparing radiologists' gaze and saliency maps generated by interpretability methods for chest x-rays

+For training, data were resized to have its shortest dimension equal to 224 pixels, rotated between -15 and +15 degrees, translated by up to 5\% of its dimensions, scaled with a scale factor between 0.95 and 1.05, center cropped, randomly horizontally flipped, and normalized by the average intensities and standard deviation of the ImageNet dataset.
+For validation, images were scaled such that their longest dimension was a multiple of 16, and their shortest dimension the closest to 224 while keeping the aspect ratio.
+The image was then padded to a square.
+Saliency maps were generated with this padded version of the image and then cropped to the original aspect ratio.

-We trained two types of models, with (wAG) and without attention gates (woAG).
-They were trained and validated using the MIMIC-CXR-JPG dataset.
-For each type, we trained five models to calculate the variability of results, which are reported with their standard deviations.
-On the classification test set, woAG had an \ac{AUC}, averaged over the 14 labels, of 0.774±0.003, whereas wAG had an average \ac{AUC} of 0.769±0.004.
-More details about the training process is presented in \appendixref{training}.
+For each method, we trained five models to calculate the variability of results, which are reported with their 95\% confidence intervals and the number of samples used to calculate the confidence intervals.
+On the classification test set ($n= 5$ seeds), woAG had an \ac{AUC}, averaged over the 14 labels, of 0.774 [0.771,0.776], whereas wAG had an average \ac{AUC} of 0.769 [0.765,0.772].